Controllability and Vector Potential: Pathologies

 2. Their {\it topological} duals $\mathcal{D}$ and $\mathcal{E}'$, respectively, of compactly supported smooth functions and distributions are faithfully flat $A$-modules;

 3. The space $\mathcal{S}'$ of tempered distributions is an injective $A$-module that is not a cogenerator.
-Its topological dual $\mathcal{S}$, the Schwartz space of rapidly decreasing smooth functions, is a flat module that is not faithfully flat.\\

-As all the topological $A$-modules listed above are reflexive topological $k$-vector spaces, this raises the question whether flatness and injectivity are also adjoint properties in the category of topological $A$-modules.
+Its topological dual $\mathcal{S}$, the Schwartz space of rapidly decreasing smooth functions, is a flat module that is not faithfully flat.
+As all the topological $A$-modules listed above are reflexive topological $k$-vector spaces, the question arises as to whether flatness and injectivity are also adjoint properties in the category of topological $A$-modules.

 We show that the answer to this question is negative by exhibiting an elementary counter-example of a flat topological module whose topological dual is not injective, but which is again flat. \\

 For every $s$ in $\mathbb{R}$, the Sobolev space {$\mathcal{H}^s$}$\mathcal{H}^s$ on $\mathbb{R}^n$ of order $s$ is the space of temperate distributions $f$ whose Fourier transform $\hat{f}$ is a measurable function such that